RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.374.34 (xx-xxx-2013):
+   - NEW: Added IPSEC support to the kernel.
+Userspace tools such as StrongWAN must be installed from Optware/Entware, and manually configured.
+(Patch provided by saintdev)
+   - NEW: Adjustable MTU for DHCP/static IP WAN users
+   - CHANGED: UPNP rules will now be processed after manual forwards and port trigger rules.
+   - FIXED: Some Traffic Monitor pages were missing the page tabs.
+   - FIXED: The webui would allow you to enable SSHD while not setting an authkey or enabling password-based authentication.

 3.0.0.4.374.33 (3-Oct-2013):
  * IMPORTANT *: RT-N66U users must revert back to factory defaults and manually reconfigure their settings if coming from a FW